Columbus State University Online Family Nurse Practitioner MSN Program

 The Columbus State University School of Nursing offers an online Master of Science in Nursing Family Nurse Practitioner (MSN – FNP) program with 100% online coursework and clinical preceptorships at approved facilities local to the student.
 No campus visits are required.

 Columbus State University previously offered the MSN – FNP program through the Georgia Intercollegiate Consortium for Graduate Nursing Education (GICGNE), which has since been dissolved.
-CSU now offers their own MSN program and has applied for initial accreditation through the Commission on Collegiate Nursing Education (CCNE).
+CSU now offers its own MSN program, and the CSU School of Nursing is now accredited by the Commission on Collegiate Nursing Education (CCNE).

-The FNP program covers health care populations across the lifespan, and courses cover the study of women and children, adults, and the elderly, including clinical experiences in each category.
-Courses also include material on pharmacology, health assessment, researcy, scientific underpinnings of advanced practice nursing, evidence-based practice, and health promotion.
+The FNP program covers healthcare populations across the lifespan, and courses cover the study of women and children, adults, and the elderly, including clinical experiences in each category.
+Courses also include material on pharmacology, health assessment, research, scientific underpinnings of advanced practice nursing, evidence-based practice, and health promotion.

 Graduates are eligible to take the FNP certification exam through the American Association of Nurse Practitioners (AANP) or the American Nurses Credentialing Center (ANCC).
 Work settings may include primary care clinics, hospitals, private practice, long-term care facilities, schools, government facilities, home health nursing, and research organizations.

 Columbus State University is located in Columbus, GA, and is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
-The MSN – FNP program is pursuing initial accreditation through the Commission on Collegiate Nursing Education (CCNE).
+The MSN – FNP program is accredited by the CCNE.

 What to Expect from the Columbus State University Online Family Nurse Practitioner MSN Program